Perfectly Secure Message Transmission against Rational Adversaries: Impossibility Result for General Timid Adversaries

 \section{Impossibility Result for General Timid Adversaries}

-We show that there is no SMT protocol that does not use the public channel and is secure against a general timid $t$-adversary for $t \geq n/2$.
+We show that no SMT protocol is secure against a general timid $t$-adversary for $t \geq n/2$ without the public channel.
 The result implies that using the public channel in Theorem~\ref{thm:sjst_single} is necessary for achieving $t \geq n/2$.
 It also demonstrates the necessity of restricting the utility in Theorem~\ref{thm:sttimid} for constructing protocols for $t \geq n/2$ without using the public channel.

 \begin{theorem} For any SMT protocol without using the public channel that is perfectly secure against a rational $t$-adversary with utility function $U \in U_\mathsf{timid}$, if $U$ has the relation

 then $t < n/2$, where $\calM$ is the message space of the protocol. \end{theorem} \begin{proof} Let $\Pi$ be a protocol in the statement.
 We construct a $t$-adversary $\calA$ for $t = \lceil n/2 \rceil$ that can successfully attack $\Pi$.
 For simplicity, we assume that $n = 2t$.